Six Questions to Consider

 3. Has increased supervision and risk management reduced risks?

-The problem is that since the implementation of the new regulatory regime there’s no evidence that the huge investment in risk management has been worth—largely because there hasn’t been a long and deep economic downturn.
 We ask: has the generally strong credit performance across most portfolios at most institutions for the past ten to fifteen years been a result of more supervision and risk management?
 Or is it because, by almost all indicators, the economy has been relatively strong, the Fed has been historically accommodative, and interest rates have remained either historically or relatively low?
 Occam’s Razor would suggest the latter.

 We aren’t saying that regulation or “enhanced supervision” is useless or should be eliminated.
 We are saying that no one knows if it will be effective—because it wasn’t designed to reduce already-low losses in good times.
-Put another way, given the economic conditions of much of the last 15 years, it takes a certain, shall-we-say, “skill” to generate large credit losses, regardless of the level of bank supervision and risk management.

 By attributing relatively low charge-off rates to increased regulation and more risk management personnel, we might be applying a causal relationship to what may be a mere coincidence or correlation.
 That misattribution could increase losses in a substantial downturn.5